 These defects often affect the way the heart pumps blood around the body.
 One of the side effects of this is turbulence - which we can hear as a heart murmur.
 This is normally detected during a kitten’s initial health checks; however, congenital heart issues can sometimes go unnoticed for many years as not all defects affect cats when they are small and may only become noticeable as they grow or get older.

-Adult onset heart disease usually occurs as cats get older due to general wear and tear on the structures of the heart.
-Heart disease can also result from an injury or infection.
+Adult onset heart disease usually occurs as cats get older due to general wear and tear on the structures of the heart, but can also be due to concurrent disease.
+Heart disease can also result from a previous injury or infection.

 The most frequent type of adult onset heart disease found in cats is cardiomyopathy, which is a disease of the heart muscle.
-Hypertrophic cardiomyopathy (or HCM) is by far the most common and causes the heart muscles to become too thick and strong, narrowing the space that the blood flows through and weakening the pumping action of the heart.
+Hypertrophic cardiomyopathy (HCM) is the most common and involves the heart muscles becoming too thick and strong, making the wall of the heart less flexible, narrowing the space that the blood flows into and weakening the pumping action of the heart.
 According to the Animal Health Trust, 1.2 million cats are affected with HCM in the UK.